griffithlab/civic-docs/docs/variants.rst

      synthesis of Evidence Statements in CIViC, we recommend that a Variant Summary only be created after the number of Evidence Statements created for a Variant are a reasonable reflection of the state of the literature.
-     As a simple rule of thumb, if a variant has less than 5-10 evidence statements (or higher for some variants), the Variant is probably NOT ready for a Variant Summary yet.
+     As a simple rule of thumb, if a variant has fewer than 5-10 evidence statements (or higher for some variants), the Variant is probably NOT yet ready for a Variant Summary.

      **Aliases**